lucaslisj/hoop.trainer/README.md

 ## What it does 🎥

 Simply prop your phone on a tripod, place it on the basketball court, and start letting it fly!
-This web application will track your makes and misses in real time, utilizing simple computer vision techniques to track the the ball and its trajectory.
+This web application will track your makes and misses in real time, utilizing simple computer vision techniques to track the ball and its trajectory.

 ---